 But Councilmember Jesse Zwick wondered if larger employers bringing their workers back would expose them to a larger tax, and asked if that would disincentivize them from bringing workers back to the office.
 He was responding to a proposed staggered rate that would require a lower rate for businesses under $250 million and a higher rate for those above $250 million in gross receipts.

-Mayor Phil Brock seemed to agree and also voiced concern over the large jump in taxes from this year to under the modernized plan, sharing that one company approached him and calculated that their share could increase next year by perhaps $1.5 million.
+Mayor Phil Brock seemed to agree and also voiced concern over the large tax increase from this year to next under the new model plan, sharing that one company approached him and calculated that their share could increase next year by perhaps $1.5 million.
 He suggested less of a shock through a phased-in increase that could allow the city to reap that revenue from the company over the next few years rather than immediately in the first year.

 Councilmember Gleam Davis inquired whether tax rate percentages would adjust over time like a cost of living increase, pointing out that for small businesses, $100,000 now won’t be the same threshold in 2026 and beyond.
-But staff said the proposed rates under the modernized scheme are locked until new ones would need to be approved by voters.
+But staff said the proposed rates under the modernized scheme are locked in until the voters once again decide whether to change any of the rates.

 Ultimately, a motion was passed, 7-0, that provided direction for staff to make changes that included Brock’s phased-in approach with larger businesses, other potential incentives that would bring workers back to the office, and stronger definitions for what constitutes a “small” and “medium” sized business.